2004 - 2005 Calendar

 3. An applicant may be required to demonstrate a satisfactory knowledge of the proposed field of study in an examination administered by the Department or Departments.

-B) PROGRAMME OF STUDY AND RESEARCH
+B) PROGRAM OF STUDY AND RESEARCH

-2. Every candidate shall read at least 12 credit hours in programme courses at the graduate level in one subject or in closely related subjects.
+2. Every candidate shall read at least 12 credit hours in program courses at the graduate level in one subject or in closely related subjects.
 Departmental regulations may require more courses than the minimum and this higher number is listed where applicable in the regulations of the Department.

 4. Candidates submitting a thesis on an approved topic shall conduct systematic research under the direction of a Supervisor recommended by the appropriate Department or Departments and approved by the Dean.
 The candidate may be required to take an oral examination.